CPAtoCybersecurity/GRCnewsAssistant/README.md

 ## Usage

 1. Prepare your keywords:
-   - Create a file named `keywords.csv` in the same directory as the script
+   - Modify the file named `keywords.csv` in the same directory as the script, with new items of interest
-   - Add one keyword per line
+   - Add one keyword per line, or multiple words per line with "%20" in spaces between words

 2. Run the script:
    ```bash